The Ultimate NCLEX Study Guide

 How to Prepare for the NCLEX

 Preparation for the NCLEX involves more than just studying and taking the practice exam.
-Keep reading this NCLEX guide to learn about the steps to prepare for the exam, including completing the application and registration forms, paying the registration fee, and preparing for test day.
+Find out from this NCLEX guide the steps to prepare for the exam, including completing the application and registration forms, paying the registration fee, and preparing for test day.

 Application and Registration